 An antibody is usually shaped like the letter Y, and its structure can be divided into two regions: a variable and a constant region.
 The reason why we need both regions is very straightforward.
 I told you that each antibody is specific to a single pathogen, more specifically, to a small piece of a pathogen.
 Therefore we need a variable region, so each antibody will be able to bind to a different pathogen piece.

 But what about the constant region?
-Well, antibodies perform very specific functions which occur when this molecule bind to other receptors.
+Well, antibodies perform very specific functions which occur when this molecule binds to other receptors.
 Therefore, we need to make sure that despite the antibody specificity, it will still be able to perform its function!
 Easy right?
 The variable region determines the specificity and the constant region allows for effector functions.

 Representation of the structure of an antibody.
+Created with BioRender.

 Remember the last time you were infected with bacteria?
-Well, even if you don’t remember, chances are pretty high that your body was fighting a bacteria infection not too long ago.
-And if you somehow you could look inside your body at the moment you are being infected, you would probably see the following.
+Well, even if you don’t remember, chances are pretty high that your body was fighting a bacterial infection not too long ago.
+And if you somehow could look inside your body at the moment you are being infected, you would probably see the following.
 Get ready to be amazed!

 Circulating in your blood, you have many, many different types of antibodies.
 These are specific to the pathogens you have encountered in your past.
 So, let’s imagine that you were already infected with bacteria x, and today, you were unlucky to be infected with it again.

-This bacteria which is now present inside of your body can be very detrimental to your health.
+This bacteria which is now present inside your body can be very detrimental to your health.
 However, since you have already been infected with bacteria x before, you have powerful tools (specific antibodies) that will help you take care of this issue.

 These antibodies are specific to a piece of the bacteria x, and as soon as it encounters this structure the antibodies will bind (using its variable region).
 This will serve as a tag, which tells the immune system “hey, you need to remove this now!”.
 So the antibody, in this case, serves as an indicator to the immune system that this bacteria should be gone.